SumayKalra/cse15L-labreports-winter2024/index.md

 Hello.class
 ```

+The current directory is '/lecture1'.
 If you ls a file you just see that file name displayed as there are no other files or directories within that file, thus this function is kinda useless as you only get the file name as an output.
 This is an error.
 If file name is not found there would be an error.

 <h3 id="custom-id">CAT Nothing</h3>
 ```